patrici0/ecs-code-on-aws/03-DeployFargate/README.md

 ## 6. Accessing the application

 After finnishing the creation of your service, go back to the ECS Console.
-Select the cluster and click on the *Tasks* tab.
+Select the cluster and click on the **Tasks** tab.
 You'll see a task in `PENDING` status.

 ![pending task](/03-DeployFargate/images/pending_task.png)

 A Fargate task can take around 30 seconds to a minute before changing its status to `RUNNING`.
-That's because, for each new task, an ENI is created in your VPC with an IP from the subnet you chose, and then, it's attached to the Fargate task.
+That's because, for each new task, an ENI (Elastic Network Interface) is created in your VPC with an IP from the subnet you chose, and then, it's attached to the Fargate task.

 ![running task](/03-DeployFargate/images/running_task.png)

 We can test our application by accessing it through the Application Load Balancer.
-To find the DNS A record for your ALB, navigate to the EC2 Console > **Load Balancers** > **Select your Load Balancer**.
+To find the DNS record for your ALB, navigate to the EC2 Console > **Load Balancers** > **Select your Load Balancer**.
 Under **Description**, you can find details about your ALB, including a section for **DNS Name**.
-Enter this value in your browser:
+Copy that value and enter it in your browser:

 ![alb web test](/03-DeployFargate/images/alb_app_response.png)